Northern Ireland Football League: Records

 The first Irish League champions were Linfield, and the first runners-up were Ulster.
-Of the 121 completed championships, the title has only been taken out of Belfast on ten occasions.
-The last club to do so was Portadown in 2001–02.
-They are also the most successful provincial club, with four championships overall.
+Of the 124 completed championships, the title has only been taken out of Belfast on twelve occasions.
+The last club to do so was Larne in 2023–24 season.
+The clubs first Irish league title.
+21 years since Portadown did so in 2001-02 season.

 In 1921–22, Linfield famously achieved the feat of winning seven trophies; the Irish League, Irish Cup; City Cup, Gold Cup; County Antrim Shield; Belfast Charities Cup and Alhambra Cup.
 In 1961–62, the club achieved a similar feat, winning six trophies; the Irish League; Irish Cup; City Cup, Gold Cup; Ulster Cup and County Antrim Shield.
 They also lifted the North-South Cup as a seventh trophy, however that was actually the conclusion of the 1960–61 competition, as fixture congestion meant that the cup could not be completed before the end of the previous season.

 The record for consecutive league titles is six, which has been achieved by two clubs.
 Belfast Celtic won five consecutive titles between 1935–36 and 1939–40, before the suspension of the league in 1940 due to World War II.
 On the resumption of the league in 1947–48 they won their sixth consecutive title, albeit eight years after the fifth.
 Linfield are the only club to achieve six consecutive titles without a hiatus, from 1981–82 to 1986–87.
 The longest gap between title wins is the 88 years separating Cliftonville's wins in 1909–10 and 1997–98.
 A total of 12 different clubs have won the championship, Linfield holding the record for the most wins (56).